4 Surprising Signs You Don’t Truly Love Yourself (Even If You Think You Do)

 While giving and serving others is a positive thing, you do need to be aware of why you are doing it.

-Usually the motivating beliefs behind giving to others in this way are:
+Usually the motivating beliefs behind giving to others in this way are things like:

 “I need to be nice so that other people won’t think I’m a bad person.”